mixedinteger/mixedinteger.github.io/2025/competition/README.md

 Several primal heuristics have been developed for MILP and for more general MINLP.
 But, there has been less focus on MIQP/MIQCQP.
 The aim of the competition is to fill this gap.

 A good primal heuristic algorithm should be able to find a feasible solution quickly, and possibly improve it.
-Therefore, we ask participants to develop code that returns several solutions across time, not just the best found solution.
+Therefore, we ask participants to develop a code that returns several solutions across time, not just the best found solution.
 More instructions are given in the technical details.

 The task is to provide: